Why Is Secure Storage Important?

 While some people may struggle with suicidal thoughts for weeks, months, or even years, many attempts happen shortly after a crisis.
-That’s why it’s important to remove anything from someone’s environment that they could use to harm themselves.

 In North Dakota, firearms are the most common way people die by suicide.